conorg000/chachadotai/packages/core/TEST_INTEGRATION.md

 **Result:**

-- ✅ 14 unit tests run (mock mode)
+- ✅ ~30 unit tests run (mock mode)
+  - 14 CoTMonitor tests
+  - 16 LLMSessionDetector tests
-- ⏭️ 5 integration tests skipped
+- ⏭️ ~15 integration tests skipped
+  - 5 CoTMonitor integration tests
+  - 10 LLMSessionDetector integration tests
 - 💰 **$0.00 cost**
-- ⚡ Fast (~1 second)
+- ⚡ Fast (~2-3 seconds)

 Even if you have `OPENAI_API_KEY` in your environment or `.env` file, integration tests **will not run** unless you explicitly enable them.